-- ii.
+- i.
+High Priority for organizational objectives. - ii.
 Time and Effort spent for the mission; - iii.
 Allocation of Resources for successful and timely delivery/operations; - iv.
 Involvement of Leaders at all levels in the activities and functions; - b) Effective role of organizational leader and senior team members to accomplish the Mission with Commitment. - c) Quick and timely Decision making in order to channelize the activities effectively.